jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 Get your website's HTML output (`Ctrl-U` in Firefox and Chrome, for example), unminify, and analyze it. **Create a high level documentation of what makes it into your HTML, why it's there** (ask your teammates if you don't know), and how many bytes it takes.

-On long-living projects, it might be the case that some cruft has accumulated over the years that is not really needed anymore, and can be safely removed. (bonus points if it's a third-party JavaScript!)
+On long-living projects, some cruft might have accumulated over the years that is no longer really needed, and can be safely removed.
+(Bonus points if it's third-party JavaScript!)

 # Know your subresources

 The next thing to understand your website is to know what HTTP requests a page load triggers, when, and why.
-It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 10-20 on the list), and how critical are they.
+It might be helpful to run a WebPageTest test, copy [the list of all the requests (at the bottom)](https://www.webpagetest.org/result/181216_GB_9b0d2e1a261ee5401dfd19842cb74570/1/details/#waterfall_view_step1) to a spreadsheet, and analyze the role of each them (particularly the first 10-20 on the list), and how critical they are.

 If you're unsure about what a given request does, you may **try blocking it or introducing a huge artificial latency** and see how the website behaves (this is also useful for uncovering unexpected single-point-of-failure dependencies).
 There are countless ways to do it: the _"Request blocking"_ feature of Chrome Dev Tools, the _"AutoResponder"_ (with latency) feature of Fiddler, and _"Block"_ or _"SPOF"_ features of WebPageTest; even an adblocker in any browser will do.

 By knowing which requests are critical for the user experience, and which are secondary, you can better prioritize your optimization work.

-[RequestMap](http://requestmap.webperf.tools/render/181216_GB_9b0d2e1a261ee5401dfd19842cb74570) is a tool that visualizes 3rd-party requests coming from your webapp, and can help uncovering long chains of requests that are often bad for performance of the site.
+[RequestMap](http://requestmap.webperf.tools/render/181216_GB_9b0d2e1a261ee5401dfd19842cb74570) is a tool that visualizes 3rd-party requests coming from your webapp, and can help uncover long chains of requests that are often bad for performance of the site.

 # Have a way to isolate features

-Complex webapps often have to implement many functionalities and trigger several dozens of requests; analyzing all of it at the same time is not always easy. **By having a possibility to easily disable certain features (e.g. via a query string), you could make your life much easier.**
+Complex webapps often have to implement many functionalities and trigger dozens of requests; analyzing all of it at the same time is not always easy. **By having a possibility to easily disable certain features (e.g. via a query string), you could make your life much easier.**

 # Test small

-Performance-oriented browser features are often very new and hence not battle-tested yet, and might have some sneaky bugs or slightly different behaviors in different browsers.
+Performance-oriented browser features are often very new and hence not battle-tested yet, so they might have some sneaky bugs or slightly different behaviors in different browsers.
 Understanding how new browser features exactly work might also be tricky when you apply them directly to a big real-life project.

 A good idea might be to go back to the basics, **create small isolated HTML pages for testing**, deploy them to a public server (I use GitHub Pages for that), and **run WebPageTest tests in all major browsers.**